sum-rock/s3-backup/README.md

 ### Build duplicity from source

-Because you're a boss (still as root).
+Because you're a boss (also you're still root).

 ```bash
 cd ~